Arya Stark: Season 6

 A blind Arya is forced to beg on the streets of Braavos.
-Her fellow acolyte, the Waif, arrives daily to attack her.
+Her fellow acolyte, "the Waif", arrives daily to attack her.
 Eventually, Jaqen brings Arya back to the House of Black and White and restores her vision.
-She is tasked to assassinate an actress named Lady Crane but seeing Lady Crane is a decent person, Arya has a change of heart at the last minute and warns Lady Crane of the attempt on her life.
-The Waif witnesses this disobedience and is given permission by Jaqen to kill Arya.
-Aware that she is now in danger, Arya retrieves her sword Needle from its hiding place.
+She is tasked with assassinating an actress named Lady Crane, but seeing that Lady Crane is a decent person, Arya has a change of heart at the last minute and warns her of the attempt on her life.
+The Waif witnesses this disobedience and is permitted by Jaqen to kill Arya.
+Aware that she is now in danger, Arya retrieves her sword, Needle, from its hiding place.
 She arranges for passage out of Braavos but is stabbed by the Waif and barely escapes.
-Lady Crane nurses Arya back to health, but the Waif reappears, kills Lady Crane and pursues a recovering Arya.
-Arya leads the Waif to her quarters underneath Braavos and extinguishes the candle in the room, using her experience fighting blind to give her the upper hand and kill the Waif.
+Lady Crane nurses Arya back to health, but the Waif reappears, kills Lady Crane, and pursues a recovering Arya.
+Arya leads the Waif to her quarters beneath Braavos and extinguishes the candle in the room, using her experience fighting blind to gain the upper hand and kill the Waif.
 Arya removes the Waif's face and adds it to the Hall of Faces before telling an impressed Jaqen that she is Arya Stark, and returns to Westeros.

 Arya travels to the Twins, assuming the identity of a servant girl.
-She kills Lord Walder Frey's sons, Black Walder Rivers and Lothar Frey, before cooking them in a pie that she serves to Walder Frey.
-After revealing her subterfuge and her true identity to Walder, she cuts his throat, avenging her brother Robb, her mother Catelyn and the northern army murdered at the Red Wedding.
+She kills two of Lord Walder Frey's sons, Black Walder Rivers and Lothar Frey, before cooking them in a pie that she serves to their father.
+After revealing her subterfuge and her true identity to Walder, she cuts his throat, avenging her brother Robb, her mother Catelyn, and the Northern army murdered at the Red Wedding.